V0v1kkk/WhisperVoiceInput/readme.md

 ![WhisperVoiceInput Logo](/WhisperVoiceInput/Assets/lecturer-white.png)

 A cross-platform desktop application that records audio and transcribes it to text using OpenAI's Whisper API or compatible services.
 Perfect for dictation, note-taking, and accessibility.

+## Disclaimer

+The project is a tool for fulfilling my personal needs.
+I use Linux + Wayland and the tool has been tested only on this platform.

+It supports only OpenAI compatible Whisper API.
+Supported output methods you can find down below.

+Feel free to fork the project and make it compatible with your needs.
+PRs are welcome.

 ## Features